Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

 {{listAccessKeysResponse}}

 ## Revoking S3 Access Keys for a Qumulo Cluster
-To revoke an S3 access key, you must delete the access key from your Qumulo cluster.
-You can delete an S3 access key {{site.s3.permissions.APIorCLI}}.
+To revoke an S3 access key, you must delete the access key from your Qumulo cluster {{site.s3.permissions.APIorCLI}}.
+The {{site.s3.permissions.bucketsWrite}} is required.

-To revoke an access key, you must have {{site.s3.permissions.bucketsWrite}}.

 ### To Delete an S3 Access Key by Using the qq CLI
 Run the `qq s3_delete_access_key` command and specify the access key ID.
 For example: